-To receive a Teacher report in a particular year, subject, and grade, there is an additional requirement.
-A teacher must have at least five Full Time Equivalent (FTE) students in a specific subject, grade, and year for the state assessments or in a specific subject, grade, and semester for the MAP assessment.
+To receive a Teacher Report in a particular year, subject, and grade, there is an additional requirement.
+A teacher must have at least five Full Time Equivalent (FTE) students in a specific subject, grade, and year for the state assessments or in a specific subject, grade, and semester for the specific benchmark assessment.
 The teacher's number of FTE students is based on the number of students linked to that teacher and the percentage of instructional time the teacher has for each student.
 For example, if a teacher taught 10 students for 50% of their instructional time, then the teacher's FTE number of students would be five, and the teacher would not receive a teacher growth report.
 If another teacher taught 14 students for 50% of their instructional time, then that teacher would have seven FTE students and would receive a teacher growth report.
 The instructional time attribution is obtained from the student-teacher linkage data described in Section 6.3.

 The teacher gain model has an additional requirement.
-The teacher must be linked to at least seven students with prior test score data in the same subject, and the test data can come from any prior grade as long as they are part of the student's regular cohort.
-One of these seven students must have a "gain," meaning the same subject prior test score must come from the immediate prior year and prior grade for state assessments or the beginning of year semester of the current year and grade for MAP assessments.
+The teacher must be linked to at least seven students, and one of these seven students must have a "gain," meaning the same subject prior test score must come from the immediate prior year and prior grade for state assessments or the beginning of year semester of the current year and grade for MAP assessments.
 Students are linked to a teacher based on the subject area taught and the assessment taken.
 Students that have no prior testing data in the same subject area are not linked to the teacher for the analysis.
 Note that if a student repeats a grade, then the prior test data would not apply as the student has started a new cohort.